suchoudh/myPython/Class1_2023_07_10/README.md

-Remarks :  First day teething troubles. amit joined late. we discussed the possibiliity of using TV and HDMI cable
+Remarks :  First day teething troubles. amit joined late We discussed
+1. the possibiliity of using TV and HDMI cable
+2. Various Python courses available on net and otherwise.
 # myPython
 Teaching